percona/pxc-docs/docs/howtos/crash-recovery.md

 Two remaining nodes notice the connection to node A is down and start trying to re-connect to it.
 After several timeouts, node A is removed from the cluster.
 The quorum is saved (2 out of 3 nodes are up), so no service disruption happens.
-After it is restarted, node A joins automatically (as described in [Scenario: Node A is gracefully stopped](#scenario-node-a-is-gracefully-stopped)).
+After it is restarted, node A joins automatically (as described in [Scenario 1: Node A is gracefully stopped](#scenario-1-node-a-is-gracefully-stopped)).

-## Scenario: Two nodes disappear from the cluster
+## Scenario 5: Two nodes disappear from the cluster

 Two nodes are not available and the remaining node (node C) is not able to form the quorum alone.
 The cluster has to switch to a non-primary mode, where MySQL